arinaskh/food-delivery-chatbot/README.md

-# food-delivery-chatbot
-Full-stack AI webhook for a restaurant delivery service, using Python/FastAPI to manage conversational state and MySQL for persistent order tracking and fulfillment.
 🍕 Mira Food Delivery Bot (FastAPI Webhook)

 This project implements a conversational AI agent for a fictional restaurant, "Pandeyji's Eatery," allowing users to place, modify, and track food delivery orders directly through a website chatbot.